- Understanding aviation noise

 - Airport environment

-As mentioned in the “Who is who” section of the Noise Platform, numerous stakeholders are involved in different roles of noise reduction interventions.
-It confuses the citizens – when people feel highly annoyed because of the noise, where can they ask for a solution?
-Or, how could they get involved in the decision-making process?
+As mentioned in the “Who is who” section of the Noise Platform, numerous stakeholders are involved in different roles associated with noise reduction interventions.
+This can often confuse people and contribute to annoyance where individuals are unclear about how to access information, who to ask for a solution to a problem or how can they get involved in the decision-making process?

-There are too many options – airports, environmental authorities, air traffic controllers, aviation authorities, etc. The feeling of helplessness frequently takes hold of the public when they realise that their questions or complaints are being passed from one authority to another without any solution.
+There are too many options – airports, environmental authorities, air traffic controllers, aviation authorities, etc. The feeling of helplessness frequently takes hold if people feel their questions or complaints are being passed from one authority to another without any solution.

-One possible solution is to coordinate citizens demands by one internal centralised body.
+One possible approach is to coordinate citizens demands through one internal centralised body.
 ANIMA has found some cases in which the airports have become the sole recipients of all kinds of public questions.
-At this instance, the airport is the coordinator and is answering the citizens (after debating) about potential solutions.
-At other times, the aviation authority coordinates the questions and looks for solutions while demanding answers of involved stakeholders.
+In this instance, the airport coordinates and responds to community concerns, ideally offering up solutions to identified problems.
+In other cases, an aviation authority coordinates the response to questions and seeks solutions through demanding answers from the stakeholders involved.

-The second possible solution is to trust the coordination role to the pre-established forums, commissions or working groups to.
+A second approach is to trust the coordination role to the pre-established forums, commissions or working groups.

 EUROCONTROL’s Collaborative Environmental Management (CEM) is a working arrangement that brings together the core operational stakeholders at airports.
-The objective is to identify the environmental impact of operational constraints and to agree on a coordinated response that minimises the negative impact whilst maximising the airport’s current and future performance.
+The objective is to identify how environmental management interventions can reduce the environmental impacts of operations and to agree on a coordinated response that minimises the negative impact on the environment whilst maximising the airport’s current and future performance.
 Many airports in Europe have adopted CEM working arrangements.

 Below, you can find a recording of the webinar “How Airports, Regions and Airlines use Collaborative Environmental Management?”.